Nonstandard Analysis Applied to Special and General Relativity - The Theory of Infinitesimal Light-Clocks

 \centerline{Article 3}\pars \centerline{\bf Foundations and Corrections to Einstein's} \centerline{\bf Special and General Theories of Relativity.}\pars \line{ 1. \ \ Some Special Theory Effects\leaderfill 55} \line{ 2. \ \ General Effects\leaderfill 58} \line{ 3. \ \ Relativistic Alterations\leaderfill 60} \line{ 4. \ \ Gravitational Alterations\leaderfill 65} \line{ 5. \ \ Nonstandard Particle Medium Analysis\leaderfill 67} \line{ 6. \ \ Minimizing Singularities\leaderfill 69} \line{ 7. \ \ Applications\leaderfill 72}\vfil\eject \line{ 8. \ \ Prior to Expansion$,$ Expansion and \hfil} \line{ \ \ \ \ \ \ Pseudo-White Hole Effects\leaderfill 74} \line{ \ \ \ \ \ \ NOTES\leaderfill 77} \line{ \ \ \ \ \ \ References for part 2\leaderfill 90} \line{ \ \ \ \ \ \ Appendix-B\leaderfill 93}

 \line{ {\bf Index}\leaderfill 103} \vfil\eject \centerline{\bf Preface} It is actually dangerous for me to present the material that appears within this book due to the usual misunderstandings.
 Any scientist who claims that there are fundamental errors within the foundational methods used to obtain Einstein's General and Special Theories of relativity may be greatly ridiculed by his colleagues who do not read carefully.
 The reason for this has nothing to do with science but has everything to do with scientific careers$,$ research grants and the like.
 Thousands upon thousands of individuals have built their entire professional careers upon these two theories and their ramifications.
 The theoretical science produced is claimed to be ``rational'' since it follows the patterns of a mathematical structure.
 As a mathematician who produces such structures$,$ it is particular abhorrent to the scientific community if I make such a claim.
 Mathematicians seem to have an unsettling effect upon some members of the physical science community$,$ especially when a mathematician delves into a natural science.
-After all$,$ it was the mathematician Hilbert who$,$ without any great effort$,$ was actually the first to present$,$ in a public form$,$ the so-called Einstein gravitational field equations.
+After all$,$ it was the mathematician Hilbert who$,$ by application of the calculus of variations, derived the so-called Einstein gravitational field equations and was actually the first to present the tensor expression in a public form.
+On the other hand, Einstein was very proficient in applying the field expressions to physical situations in order to predict verifiable physical implications.

 Now please read the following very carefully.
 The results presented here and in my published papers on this subject are not intended to denigrate those scientists who have$,$ in the past$,$ contributed to these Einsteinian theories or who continue to do so.
 The corrections I have made are in the foundations for these theories.
 The corrections are totally related to how the results are interpreted physically.
 These corrections do not contradict the results obtained when the Einsteinian approach and the language used are considered as {\bf models} for behavior.
 These corrections are based upon newly discovered rules for rigorous infinitesimal modeling.
 These results may also be significant to those that hold to the belief that many events within the natural world are produced classically by a zero-point radiation field.